fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    Sets the bold font used in the find and replace dialog

+.. object:: fontforge.ShowATT.SelectColor

+   Color used for currently selected entry in the Show ATT dialog.

-.. object:: fontforge.SFTextArea.Font
+.. object:: fontforge.ShowATT.GlyphNameColor

-   Sets the font used in the Print dialog and its variants dialog -- except I don't think this ever gets used.
+   Color used for (some) glyph names in the Show ATT dialog.

 .. object:: fontforge.ShowATT.Font